rift-lecture/warmup/README.md

     llc -march=cpp fib.ll

 to convert it into C++ API calls.
 This will create a fib.cpp which contains a makeLLVMModule function constructing the IR as given in the .ll file.
 You can plug this function into warmup.cpp.

+## Plug in some optimization passes

+Look at the LLVM legacy::PassManager infrastructure and try to run some optimization passes on the module before handing it to the JITEngine.